Pau1fitz/react-spotify/README.md

 All updates are tracked in the [Changelog](https://github.com/ianhuet/react-spotify/blob/master/CHANGELOG.md) under [Semantic Versioning](https://semver.org/).

-### Bundler
-Webpack (v.3.8) is used to produce either development or production builds.

 ### Source Project Specs
+Built on Create-React-App and ejected.
+Webpack (v.3.8) is the bundler.

 *Dependancies*
 - React 16.1.1